AishwaryaChandel27/RAG-powered-assistant/README.md

 4. Make changes with appropriate tests
 5. Submit a pull request

-### Code Standards
-- Follow PEP 8 style guidelines
-- Include docstrings for all functions
-- Add comprehensive error handling
-- Write unit tests for new features

-### Feature Requests
-- Document use cases and requirements
-- Provide example queries or scenarios
-- Consider backward compatibility
-- Include performance implications

-## 📄 License & Usage

-### Publication Data
-- All publication content is used with appropriate attribution
-- Authors and licensing information preserved in metadata
-- Content used for educational and research purposes

-### Code License
-- Open source implementation
-- Suitable for educational and commercial use
-- Attribution required for derivative works

-### Compliance Notes
-- Respects robots.txt and content usage policies
-- Implements appropriate rate limiting
-- Maintains data privacy and security standards

-## 🔮 Future Enhancements

-### Planned Features
-- **Vector Search Integration**: FAISS-based semantic search when API quotas allow
-- **Advanced Analytics**: Query pattern analysis and usage statistics
-- **Multi-format Support**: PDF, DOC, and web content ingestion
-- **API Endpoints**: RESTful API for programmatic access
-- **User Management**: Authentication and personalized query history

-### Scalability Improvements
-- **Distributed Search**: Multi-node search capabilities
-- **Caching Layer**: Redis integration for improved performance
-- **Load Balancing**: Support for high-availability deployments
-- **Monitoring**: Comprehensive metrics and alerting systems

-### Integration Possibilities
-- **Jupyter Notebook**: Direct integration for research workflows
-- **Slack/Discord Bots**: Conversational interfaces for team use
-- **Mobile Applications**: Native mobile apps for on-the-go access
-- **Browser Extensions**: Quick access from any webpage

-## 📞 Support & Community

-### Getting Help
-- Check the troubleshooting section for common issues
-- Review the usage guide for detailed instructions
-- Examine the codebase for implementation details

-### Contributing Back
-- Share your experience with the community
-- Report bugs and suggest improvements
-- Contribute to documentation and examples
-- Help other users in community forums

----

 *Built with modern web technologies and best practices for AI/ML research and education.*